 Based on 14 engagement drivers that outline the key psychological requirements for human motivation at work, Peakon gives you the tools to improve employee engagement via regular employee surveys, real-time insights, bespoke manager training, and collaborative action planning.

 “Net Promoter Score has been around for a while, and eNPS has rapidly become the go-to measurement for determining levels of employee engagement.
-This is live, real-time feedback and it’s great understanding what’s going on and being able to take relevant action quickly.”Daniel Kasmir, Chief People Officer, Talk Talk
+This is live, real-time feedback and it’s great for understanding what’s going on and being able to take relevant action quickly.”Daniel Kasmir, Chief People Officer, Talk Talk

-Over the past decade, companies have been focussed on delivering great experiences for their customers.
+Over the past decade, companies have been focused on delivering great experiences for their customers.
 It makes sense — after all, happy customers are loyal ones, and are more likely to refer your brand to their friends.

 However, understanding what drives customer satisfaction and measuring that impact is an important part of this process — which is exactly why the Net Promoter Score metric was developed.